 - All Niches, Promote, learn and Grow – if you click the link here, it’s an invite to join 🙂

-- Pinterest Friends – again, click the link to join
+- Pinterest Friends – click the link to join

-You’ll see both of these Tribes have a ratio of over 1 Pins to Reshares, and also Reshares to RePins.
-You want to make sure these rations are higher than 1.
-Pinterest Friends Tribe ratio is around 1.6 which is great.
+You’ll see both of these Tailwind Communities have a ratio of over 1 Pins to Reshares, and also Reshares to RePins.
+You want to make sure these ratios are higher than 1.
+Pinterest Friends Community ratio is around 1.6 which is great.
 (I’ll go into more detail about this in another post, I know it can be confusing!).

 There you have it.
 5 tips to grow your monthly viewers on Pinterest.
 There’s plenty more, but I’m hoping this is a good start to get you moving in the right direction.